 Considering adoption but need more information?
 Review our most frequently asked adoption questions or email rescueragom [dot] org.

 Adopt Me: The dog is available for adoption and we are currently accepting applications for the dog.

 Closed to Applications: Many families have submitted applications for the dog, or the dog is working with an applicant for a potential adoption.

 Unavailable: The dog is not yet ready to be adopted, and we are not currently accepting applications for the dog.

 Pending Adoption: The dog has found its forever home.

-Our adoption fees help offset the cost of rescue, which includes necessary medical, behavior and training expenses.
-The fee doesn't directly correlate to the expense incurred for each dog; the expense for each dog can vary greatly due to individual need.
+Our adoption fees help offset the cost of rescue, which includes necessary medical, behavior, and training expenses.
+The fee doesn't directly correlate to the expense incurred for a dog, which varies significantly.

 The cost of rescuing dogs from Turkey or China, for example, is much higher than the cost of rescuing dogs from within the United States due to transportation costs that RAGOM incurs to bring them into our organization.
 The "International Dog" adoption fees only offset this cost and does not cover the full expense of these rescues.

 A dog's age is a very important factor when considering adoption.
 Just as human needs and expectations change as we progress through life's stages, dogs also experience significant changes from birth to old age.